unik-name/help-unikname/docs/business-account/creating-your-unikname-individual.md

----
-home: false
----

-# Creating @unikname as an individual
+# Creating your individual @unikname

+In this guide, you will acquire an individual @unikname.
+If you already own one (or more 😉), you can skip it and [go to the next step of the setup](creating-unikname-organization).

 [[toc]]